leon4rd/test/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## Where do you learn to make banana splits?
+At sundae school.